SanjaBozic/project-manager/README.md

 # project-manager
-Project manager for task tracking made with Vue.js and Bootstrap
+Project manager for task tracking made with Vue.js + Vite and Bootstrap with Typescript